By Dave Brousseau

 Will Scottie Barnes return for his senior year?
-What is the future for Jace and Jett Howard, the sons of Miami Heat assistant coach Juan Howard in his pursuit of head coaching position in the NBA?
+What is the future for Jace and Jett Howard, the sons of former Miami Heat assistant coach and new University of Michigan head coach Juwan Howard in his pursuit of head coaching position in the NBA?

 Herfurth said he feels confident the roster will stay intact to defend their state title.